OmPradnya/ChatSnap/README.md

 **CRUD WebApp**

  Built a simple chat interface using RESTful APIs to create, delete, edit conversations.
-Includes timestamps for message creation.

 ---